jalimena/LLPFCCTutorial/README.md

  - **sel2RecoEle_vetoes_MissingEnergyGt10** requires exactly two reconstructed electrons; vetoes events with any reconstructed jets, muons, or photons; and requires the total missing energy to be > 10 GeV
  - **sel2RecoEle_vetoes_MissingEnergyGt10_absD0Gt0p5** requires exactly two reconstructed electrons; vetoes events with any reconstructed jets, muons, or photons; requires the total missing energy to be > 10 GeV; and requires that both reconstructed electrons have |d0|> 0.5 mm

 The code for this step is in `FCCAnalyses/examples/FCCee/bsm/LLPs/DisplacedHNL/analysis_final.py`.
 Open this file in github or in the terminal with your favorite editor and take a look.
 Notice the parameters that can be set, including the **procesList** and **cutList**.
-Notice the format for how you
+Notice the format for how you define a histogram.

+You can run over the small Zee sample you made in Step 1, or you can run over larger samples that were previously produced.
+To run over the larger samples that are in `/eos/experiment/fcc/ee/analyses/case-studies/bsm/LLPs/HNLs/`, nothing needs to be changed in `analysis_final.py`.

 To run this step, do:
 ```